jwasinger/eth-selfdestruct-analysis/README.md

 * Identifying contracts from the list of potentially-affected which hold large/valuable ERC20 balances.
 * Identifying currently-existing selfdestructable contracts which were deployed via `create2` and determining of these and their creators, which have large ERC20/Ether holdings.

-Once there is a full list of potentially-affected contracts, per-contract analysis can be done for contracts with large holdings.
+Once there is a full list of potentially-affected contracts, analysis can be done on the bytecodes of contracts with large holdings.

 ## Running the Analysis